WalletWasabi/WasabiDoc/docs/using-wasabi/CoinJoin.md

 It is done by the built-in automatic coinjoin "robot".
 The robot contains instructions/settings, like how often and when to coinjoin.
 The user is able to specify these settings in the `Coinjoin Settings` dialog, according to his own preferences.
-The wallet ships with the default settings, which is good enough for most users.
+The wallet ships with default settings, which are good enough for most users.

 ![Wasabi Wallet Coinjoin Settings](/CoinjoinSettings.png "Wasabi Wallet Coinjoin Settings")